warriorframework/warriorframework/warrior/README.txt

 Python:
 =======
 Warrior is supported on python2.7
-The primary requirement of Warrior to work is python installation itself, please make sure you have python2.7.9 or higher installed in the machine where you want to run Warrior.
+The primary requirement of Warrior to work is python installation itself, please make sure you have python2.7.0 or a higher version in the 2.7+ family installed in the machine where you want to run Warrior.

-Python 2.7.9 or higher ensures that all the compatible versions of the external packages that have to be downloaded satisfy their own version requirements.
-Python 2.7.9 or higher also includes pip - the preferred installer -in the Python binary installers by default. refer https://wiki.python.org/moin/BeginnersGuide/Download on how to install python on different platforms.
+refer https://wiki.python.org/moin/BeginnersGuide/Download on how to install python on different platforms.

 ==============================